 The Bump, named the top women’s website by Forbes, highlighted Dr. Zucker’s thoughts on attachment and the process of mothering in “The Power of Motherhood”.

-Disney’s Baby Zone called on Dr. Zucker’s expertise for an article titled “How to Handle Postpartum Depression”.
+Disney’s Baby Zone called on Dr. Zucker for “How to Handle Postpartum Depression”.

 Babble highlights Dr. Zucker’s insights on postpartum body image in “Why the Obsession with Baby Weight Hurts All Mothers”.